fabric8io/fabric8/docs/runFabric.md

 ## Running Fabric

-Make sure you have [Installed OpenShift V3](installOpenShift.html) and [Seup Your Machine](setupMachine.html) first before trying the following:
+Make sure you have [Installed OpenShift V3](installOpenShift.html) and [Setup Your Machine](setupMachine.html) first before trying the following:

 #### Environment variables